Axobot-org/Axobot/docs/moderator.rst

 * WIP...

-..warning:: The bot needs the `Manage Emojis <perms.html#manage-emojis>`_ permission to edit these pretty little pictures.
+.. warning:: The bot needs the `Manage Emojis <perms.html#manage-emojis>`_ permission to edit these pretty little pictures.
 And you, you need Administrator permission to use these commands.